1.

 |

-for wear and damage.
-We will contact you immediately
+shafts are checked for wear and damage.
+We will

-with a quote to repair before proceeding any further
+contact you immediately with a quote to repair before

 |